Welcome to Your New Home in St. Augustine

 The St. Augustine Outlets Mall, a premier outlet shopping center, is located only 5 minutes away and is home to more than 75 authentic fashion brands making it the perfect shopping destination.
 If golf is your game, there are an abundance of challenging and picturesque courses located throughout the area, including the World Golf Village just 12 minutes away.

-Choose from one- and two-story homes that range from approximately 2,080 – 3,085 square feet, with prices starting in the $500s.
+Choose from one- and two-story homes that range from approximately 2,080 – 3,085 square feet.
 Call the agent to schedule your visit today.

 The nation’s oldest city.